1,000+ Opportunities

 Save a search for “U.S. Department of Health and Human Services (HHS), Office of Research Integrity (ORI)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Universities, hospitals, laboratories, other public or private institutions, and individuals are eligible to apply.
+Search similar grants →According to the current listing, eligibility includes: Universities, hospitals, laboratories, other public or private institutions, and individuals are eligible to apply.
 Eligible entities include faith-based organizations, community-based organizations, American Indian/Alaska Native/Native American (AI/AN/NA) organizations, foreign organizations and foreign components of domestic organizations, if the proposed activity provides a domestic benefit.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program